JavaScript Decorators: What They Are and When to Use Them — SitePoint

 How to use JavaScript Decorators?

-Decorators use a special syntax in ES2017, whereby they are prefixed with an
+Decorators use a special syntax in JavaScript, whereby they are prefixed with an

 @ symbol and placed immediately before the code being decorated.

-Note: Editor’s Note: This article has been updated in response to reader comments, to remove the incorrect claim that decorators were part of the forthcoming ES2017 standard.